awvalenti/raidenjpa/README.md

 Is it ready to use?
 =========

 Currently, there are already two (private) projects using it.
-Although it is not complete, you can try it in your project without fear, because its intention is not go to production, just help you in development environment.
+Although it is not complete, you can try it in your project without fear, because its intention is not to go to production, but to help you in your development environment.
 You can see issues in GitHub.

 Do you want help to put it on your project?
 Send me an email: andreitognolo@gmail.com